gesquive/git-substatus/README.md

   -d DIR, --dir DIR  The parent directory to the git repositories.
   -h, --help         Show this help message and exit.
   -v, --verbose      Writes all messages to console.
+  -u, --update       Checks server for an update, replaces the current version
+                     if there is a newer version available.
   -V, --version      show program's version number and exit
   ```